 Designed in 2001, the Forum of the Arts has the appearance of a humanistic citadel and consists of a constellation of spaces and architectural features dedicated to culture.
-In its interior, it comprises the Cucinelli Theatre, the Amphitheatre, the Philosophers’ Garden or Gymnasium and the Neohumanistic Aurelian Academy.
+In its interior, it comprises the Cucinelli Theatre, the Amphitheatre, the Philosophers’ Garden and the Neohumanistic Aurelian Academy.

 As in ancient Roman times, the Forum is an open space, surrounded by important buildings that are key pieces of Solomeo’s cultural identity and, above all, it is a place for socializing and the sharing of knowledge and beauty.